 Tag Description 1 Sections in forms are set by default to open and close by a scrolling mechanism.
 The animationspeed option determines one of the following: ■ The speed of the scrolling (default animationspeed=0) Whether the scrolling mechanism is used.
-If it is not used (animationspeed=0), the sections open and close immediately when the user clicks + or For information about how to configure the animationspeed option, see "Configuring the Expansion and Collapse of RM Browser Sections" on page 204.
+If it is not used (animationspeed=0), the sections open and close immediately when the user clicks + or For information about how to configure the animationspeed option, see "Configuring the Expansion and Collapse of RM Browser Sections" on page 214.
 2 The <script> tag contains a user-defined JavaScript file.
 You can include more than one JavaScript file.
 If a custom JavaScript file needs to perform processing after the form loads, unloads, gains focus, or loses focus, you can hook into the standard JavaScript onload, onunload, onfocus, and onblur events.
 These are dialog specific and occur after the form finishes its own processing of these events.
-The function names for each form follow:New Requirement, Edit Attributes, Change Request, Comments, Form View, Documents View: obj0nLoad, obj0nUnload, obj0nFocus, obj0nBlur, objHistory0nLoad (NOTE: The Documents View form is displayed only after you click a requirement in the navigation tree.)Query by Class, Query by Relationship: queryOnLoad, queryOnUnload, queryOnFocus, queryOnBlur Edit Query: editQueryOnLoad (NOTE: This function is called after editing an existing query in the Query by Class or Query by Relationship dialogs after the field data has been entered.)Link Objects: linkOnLoad, linkOnUnload, linkOnFocus, linkOnBlur Organize by Collection: collOnLoad, collOnUnload,collOnFocus, collOnBlur Approve Change Request: crOnLoad, crOnUnload, crOnFocus,cr0nBlur Organize by Category: cat0nLoad, cat0nUnload, cat0nFocus, cat0nBlurAdd to Chapter: atcOnLoad, atcOnUnload, atcOnFocus, atcOnBlurThere are other JavaScript functions that you can use with query-style forms and other forms that contain attributes.
-See "Query-Style Form Functions" on page 187 and "Helper Functions" on page 190 for details.The rtmObjCustomHtmlPrint(attrName) function is called for any custom HTML attribute to get the read-only (print) value.
-The attrName parameter is the internal attribute name.The return value is a string that contains that value, which can be any HTML text or plain text that is used in the printed page to represent the value of that attribute.
-This function applies to the New Popular ment and Edit Attributes.This function applies to the New Requirement and Edit Attributes dialog boxes only.3The <stylesheet> tag contains a user-defined stylesheet.
+The function names for each form follow:New Requirement, Edit Attributes, Change Request, Comments, Form View, Documents View: obj0nLoad, obj0nUnload, obj0nFocus, obj0nBlur, objHistory0nLoad (NOTE: The Documents View form is displayed only after you click a requirement in the navigation tree.)Query by Class, Query by Relationship: queryOnLoad, queryOnUnload, queryOnFocus, queryOnBlur Edit Query: editQueryOnLoad (NOTE: This function is called after editing an existing query in the Query by Class or Query by Relationship dialogs after the field data has been entered.)
+Link Objects: linkOnLoad, linkOnUnload, linkOnFocus,linkOnBlur Organize by Collection: collOnLoad, collOnUnload,collOnFocus, collOnBlur Approve Change Request: crOnLoad, crOnUnload, crOnFocus, crOnBlurOrganize by Category: catOnLoad, catOnUnload, catOnFocus, catOnBlur Add to Chapter: atcOnLoad, atcOnUnload, atcOnFocus,atcOnBlur There are other JavaScript functions that you can use with query-style forms and other forms that contain attributes.
+See "Query-Style Form Functions" on page 197 and "Helper Functions" on page 200 for details.The rtmObjCustomHtmlPrint(attrName) function is called for any custom HTML attribute to get the read-only (print) value.
+The attrName parameter is the internal attribute name.
+The return value is a string that contains that value, which can be anyHTML text or plain text that is used in the printed page to represent the value of that attribute.
+This function applies to the New Requirement and Edit Attributes dialog boxes only.3The <stylesheet> tag contains a user-defined stylesheet.
 You can include more than one stylesheet tag.</script>